About GIVCS

 The Global Initiative for Veterinary Cancer Surveillance (GIVCS) is a global network of researchers working on cancer registration and epidemiology in animals.

-• determine the global loads of animal cancer and
+• Determine the global loads of animal cancer and

-• identify and track changes in cancer burden between populations and species over time.
+• Identify and track changes in cancer burden between populations and species over time.

 Our Mission